The Refactor of My Games App

 Frontend Size

-The old pages carried a lot of custom orchestration.
-The new pages still hold multiplayer logic, but the job is narrower.
+The old pages carried a ton of custom orchestration.
+The new pages still hold real multiplayer logic, but the job is much narrower: subscribe to the current game, subscribe to room sessions, open the presence socket, call mutators, and react to announcements, kick or end state, and timers.

 Observability

-This change sounds small until production breaks.
+This one sounds small right up until production breaks.

 - Is the browser online?